 I was hiking out on a Tuesday, a day the helicopter does not operate (sadly) so I was on my own to hike up.
 It was a very early morning, as again I wanted to be up before the sun was beating down on me.
 I was awake at 3:00 am and had everything packed up by 3:30 am as I started my departure from the campground.

-Starting the hike out it was very limited elevation gain and although it was still hot it was not too challenging to get out.
+Starting the hike back, there was very little elevation gain.
+Even though it was still hot, it wasn’t too challenging to get out.
 While I wanted to make good time, it is important to note that the stars are beautiful at this hour as there is very little light pollution.